 - 19.3.
-The Opex ECS is not applicable to Unpredictable Opex, which will be excluded from the calculation of the Allowed Opex Efficiency Carry-Over. - 19.4.
-The Opex ECS is not applicable to the costs of internal gas consumption, which will be excluded from the calculation of the Allowed Opex Efficiency Carry-Over. - 19.5.
-The Commission may also determine other specific categories of the Allowed Opex to be excluded from the Opex ECS, on the basis that they are largely outside of the Transportation Licensee's control.
-Such exclusions will generally apply by exception and do not supplant the primary requirement that the Transportation Licensee be incentivised to improve the efficiency of all its Opex. - 19.6.
+The Opex ECS will not apply to Unpredictable Opex, which will be excluded from the Allowed Opex Efficiency Carry-Over. - 19.4.
+The Opex ECS will not apply to the costs of internal gas consumption, which will be excluded from the calculation of the Allowed Opex Efficiency Carry-Over. - 19.5.
+The Commission may also determine that other specific categories of the Allowed Opex to be excluded from the Opex ECS, on the basis that they are largely outside of the Distribution Licensee's control.
+Such exclusions will generally apply by exception and do not supplant the primary requirement that the Distribution Licensee be incentivised to improve the efficiency of all its Opex. - 19.6.
 For any expenditure categories that are excluded from the Opex ECS, both the Actual Opex and Allowed Opex relating to those categories will be excluded from the calculation of the Allowed Opex Efficiency Carry-Over.